stulentsev/stulentsev.github.com/source/_posts/2012-09-03-how-to-automatically-open-new-post-in-editor.markdown

 What I didn't like is that I needed to run another command to actually open the post in my editor.
 Here's my fix to that.
 It patches the `new_post` command, by adding new optional parameter to it, `:open_in_editor`.
-If you pass `true`, then the post will be opened in TextMate.
+If you pass `true`, then the post will be opened in my default `$EDITOR` (which is TextMate at this moment).
 Now the creation of new post can look like this:

 ``` bash
 rake new_post['How to automatically open new post in editor?',:open]